 I believe a good acquisition should be “normalized” in within a quarter—and quickly profitable.

-In this episode, I’ll share with you a few elements of a system we use with our clients that has allowed for them to normalize the culture and get everyone playing nice in the sandbox together within a week and assure the acquisition hits its financial expectations that first year.
+In this episode, I’ll share with you a few elements of a system we use with our clients that have allowed for them to normalize the culture and get everyone playing nice in the sandbox together within a week and assure the acquisition hits its financial expectations that first year.

 If you’re the kind of leader:

-- Who feels like you have your marketing, hiring and sales franchise systems optimized and creating a powerful predictable result, stick tight because we’ll talk about how taking those to an even higher level will create an impressive impact on profit.
+- Who feels like you have your marketing, hiring and sales franchise systems optimized and creating a powerful, predictable result, stick tight because we’ll talk about how taking those to an even higher level will create an impressive impact on profit.

-- Alternatively, if you have a sales system, marketing system and hiring system, but you don’t feel like you are optimizing results from those and you’re sure there are a few “secret handshakes” you are missing, you’ll love today’s session because I’ll show you how you build those systems in a way that you know that you know you have optimized anything to do with revenue.
+- Alternatively, if you have a sales system, marketing system, and hiring system, but you don’t feel like you are optimizing results from those and you’re sure there are a few “secret handshakes” you are missing, you’ll love today’s session because I’ll show you how you build those systems in a way that you know that you know you have optimized anything to do with revenue.

 - If on the other hand, your sales system is, “hey lenders, make a few calls every month” and they have no idea how to land quality credits at premium pricing, but instead throw things at the wall and hope they stick, you are about to invest your best few minutes of the year.

-There are a few challenges to preparing your systems for an acquisition so that it is effortless with little chance for drama or upset.
+There are a few challenges to preparing your systems for acquisition so that it is effortless with little chance for drama or upset.

-- First, banks often do an acquisition because they have a problem and the acquisition is intended to SOLVE the problem, whether it is deposit growth or loan growth.
+- First, banks often do an acquisition because they have a problem, and the acquisition is intended to SOLVE the problem, whether it is deposit growth or loan growth.

 - Second, many banks have revenue and culture systems—they just aren’t quite producing the “top 10% of peers” results you were hoping for.